synapsecns/sanguine/docs/bridge/README.md

 # Synapse Bridge Docs

-Note, because of [this](https://github.com/PaloAltoNetworks/docusaurus-openapi-docs/issues/580#issuecomment-2103047228) issue, docs currently live outside of the yarn workspace.
-This will be fixed in a future version.

 ## Generating API Docs

 `yarn docusaurus gen-api-docs all`: <!--todo: needs to be done from ci to ensure regenration is done-->